By Steve & Tamami Laser

 In addition to SUV-like styling cues, such as fender flares, side sill garnishes, and roof rails, Mitsubishi says the concept provides “brisk performance” from its powertrain (Kei cars are limited to 660cc engines that can be turbocharged).
 The K-Wagon concept is equipped with e-Assist safety tech including MI-PILOT single-lane driver assistance.

 And while Kei car exterior size is also restricted, the automaker says that the concept has “the largest rear door opening and rear seat legroom in its class.”
 The interior is trimmed with shades of brown and orange while the seats are finished in synthetic leather with diamond-style quilting.

-News source, photos and videos courtesy Nissan Motor Corp., Honda Motor Co.
+News sources and photos courtesy of Nissan Motor Corp., Honda Motor Co.
 Ltd., Mazda Motor Corp., Mitsubishi Motors Corp., and the Japan Automobile Manufacturers Association (JAMA)

-Note: Features, specifications and launch timing for Japanese-market production models mentioned in this story is subject to change without notice
+Note: Features, specifications and launch timing for Japanese-market production models mentioned in this story are subject to change without notice